 - a.
-MOV will actuate as determined by the Tightness Test system manufacturer. - b.
+MOV I32 will be opened. - b.
+The PCV solenoid "A" will be energized and the PCV solenoid "B" will be energized to enable the valve at the 345 kPa 50 psi value. - c.
 The system will remain in this status until such time as the PCP receives a Run Low Pressure test signal from the Tightness Monitoring Panel.
-Note: The Tightness Monitoring Panel will monitor the loop pressure until it reaches the $345\ kPa$ 50 psi value.
+Note: The Tightness Monitoring Panel will monitor the loop pressure until it reaches the 345 kPa 50 psi value.
 It will then instruct the PCP to run the Low pressure test.